 Students are provided an opportunity to register online well in advance of the beginning of each term's classes using CampusWEB available at my.morningside.edu.
 Students are responsible for checking the online course listings page for information regarding each course and for registering for the appropriate classes.
-If a student is unable to register online during the registration period, the student may be able to register by calling the Sharon Walker School of Education/Nylen School of Nursing if there is space in the class, until the published date of the last day to register.
+If a student is unable to register online during the registration period, the student may be able to register by calling the School of Business, the Sharon Walker School of Education, or the Nylen School of Nursing if there is space in the class, until the published date of the last day to register.
 No registration is permitted after the published date of the last day to register.